 I guess it helped too that although my mother was very Christian, with Christians being where I have received some of the worst redheaded racism, she also loved my hair.
 She talked about it to anyone who commented, joked about where it came from, and just, in general, made sure that I never knew anything but pride in my copper mane.

 I hate to even admit it to myself, but being the mother of two sons, I was ever so glad neither of them were redheads.
 I just didn't want to think of my own children experiencing the painful growth through their teen years as I had seen other young boys in my school and community go through.
 What scares me the most is very often I notice that when young boys commit suicide due to bullying, a high rate of them are redheads.
 With this hair color being the rarest on earth, what does that say?
 Appalling.

 A Learning Experience

-I was 9 when I was playing on a church playground, a Lutheran church thou shalt not name.
+I was 9 when I was playing on a church playground; a Lutheran church thou shalt not name.
 As myself and my best friends, twins, noticed a lady entering the outbuilding near the playground, we thought it would be the perfect opportunity to get to use the bathroom, snatch some water, and refresh instead of having to walk the entire two blocks home.
 So we approached her and me being me spoke up, "Can we use the bathroom please?"
-(I was never a rude kid, and always knew the power of words)

 She turned to us, glanced at me, glanced at the twins, glared back at me and said, "No you cannot Daughter of Judas, I'd rather you leave entirely before you betray someone I love."